CreativeTools/ct-maze-trace/README.md

 ###[Video](https://vimeo.com/70096750)

 ##Compability
-*The OSX version was flawed because of incorrect compilation settings and has been removed.
-If anyone has XCode installed and would like to help recompile the plugin please contact vidar.nelson[at]gmail.com*

 The plugin has been compiled with the R12 sdk and should be compatible with C4D R12, R13 and R14.
 However, it has only been tested with C4D R14.

 ##Installation